LeonardPauli/data-moduler/readme.md

 Automatic generation of database models, rest endpoints and graphql api (all with validations, ease of authentisation and fully customizable) from simple specification \"module\" files

 A Node / Express / GraphQL / Sequelize / Postgres project
+(although plugins for other data stores etc could be written relatively easily)

-Initially created by Leonard Pauli, July 2017
+Created by Leonard Pauli, July 2017

 ## Get started